 Our industry is a long way from abandoning the desktop app; however, there is good news!
 A new wave of technologies has recently emerged that extend the browser’s inherent advantages all the way to the desktop application.
 We have entered a "Desktop Renaissance".

 Since the emergence of the browser, HTML (now HTML5) has matured into a fully fledged application infrastructure.
 Along the way, it has revolutionized the way applications are built.
 With HTML5, we can deliver more functionality, faster, and within a rapidly expanding ecosystem.
 HTML5 has truly changed the way companies create and deliver applications but, until recently, its adoption had been limited to web and mobile devices.
 Ironically, the final frontier for HTML5 is the thing that many thought it would initially replace - the desktop application.

-If you’ve downloaded Slack or Spotify then you’re already a participant in the revolution.
-These applications weren't built in Java, .NET, C++, C#, Objective-C, Swift, Flex, Delphi or any of the other languages and frameworks that have been used to build desktop applications for the past few decades.
+If you have downloaded Slack or Spotify, then you are already a participant in the revolution.
+These applications were not built in Java, .NET, C++, C#, Objective-C, Swift, Flex, Delphi or any of the other languages and frameworks that have been used to build desktop applications for the past few decades.
 These applications are built in HTML5.
-With a peek behind the curtain, you’ll find our old friend the browser, stripped down to its bare essentials and running inside what is called a "Container".
+With a peek behind the curtain, you will find our old friend the browser, stripped down to its bare essentials and running inside what is called a "Container".